-Each citation gives you the basic information about a specific article, book, or other resource: author(s) names, article title, book title, journal title, date of publication, page numbers, etc. It includes the information someone would need to find the item, and is used to create the list of references or bibliography in a research paper.
+Each citation gives you the basic information about a specific article, book, or other resource: author(s) names, article title, book title, journal title, date of publication, page numbers, etc. It includes the information someone would need to find the item, and is used to create the list of references or bibliography.

 10. CrossFit® Instructor Demographics and Practice Trends.

 (English) ; Abstract available.
 By: Waryasz GR; Suric V; Daniels AH; Gil JA; Eberson CP, Orthopedic Reviews [Orthop Rev (Pavia)], ISSN: 2035-8237, 2016 Nov 17; Vol. 8 (4), pp. 6571; Publisher: PagePress.

 Most library resources also provide an abstract for each result.
 An abstract is a brief summary of a book, article, video, or other resource.